The Pentagon wants to expand its controversial Project Maven AI initiative

 “[Project Maven] is exceeding my expectations,” Work told Wired.

 The U.S. isn’t the only country investing in autonomous weapons systems.
 Earlier in 2018, the Indian government announced the formation of a task force that will recommend ways machine learning could be incorporated into the country’s aviation, naval, land, cybersecurity, nuclear, and biological resources.
-China is testing autonomous tanks, aircraft, and reconnaissance robots, and supply convoys as part of a 1.1 trillion yuan ($173.5 billion) plan to modernize its armed forces.
+China is testing autonomous tanks, aircraft, reconnaissance robots, and supply convoys as part of a 1.1 trillion yuan ($173.5 billion) plan to modernize its armed forces.
 And Russia is believed to be investing in AI-enabled defense systems.